Google's beloved HEART framework continues to offer fresh UX insights for product-led teams.

 How Google improves user adoption

-New feature releases
+New feature releases and product redesigns

 How Google improves user retention